Distributed Maintenance of Anytime Available Spanning Trees in Dynamic Networks: Related Work

-a random walk is a sequence of vertices such that each vertex in the sequence (except the starting vertex) is randomly selected among the neighbors of its predecessor.
-The expected number of steps required to cover the whole network is called \emph{cover time}.
-Random walks have been used to solve several problems in distributed systems, such as leader election, token management, and spanning trees.
-The idea of using random walks to compute spanning trees was first proposed in~\cite{random-walk-trees}, where a single random walk is considered.
-Anytime, the set of all covered vertices, along with the edges from which they were visited the first time, defines a random tree that spans the nodes already visited.
+\paragraph{Random walk:} A random walk is a sequence of nodes such that each node in the sequence (except the starting node) is randomly selected among the neighbors of its predecessor.
+Random walks have been used to solve several problems in distributed systems, such as leader election, voting, or spanning trees~\cite{cooper2012}.
+The idea of using random walks to compute spanning trees was first proposed by Aldous in~\cite{random-walk-trees}, where a single random walk is considered.
+Anytime, the set of all covered nodes, along with the edges from which they were visited the first time, defines a random tree that spans the nodes already visited.